Easy As Cookies

 Instructions

 • In a large mixing bowl, combine flours, cocoa powder, brown sugar, baking powder, baking soda, and salt.
-Using a pastry cutter (affiliate link) or 2 knives, cut in cold butter until mixture resembles crumbs; not all crumbs will be the same size.
-Add mini chocolate chips.
+Using a pastry cutter (affiliate link), cut in cold butter until mixture resembles small crumbs; not all crumbs will be the same size.
+Stir in miniature chocolate chips.

 • Bake at 375F for 14-18 minutes, until a toothpick inserted in a scone comes out clean.
-(If it's not clean, try again - you may have hit a chocolate chip.)
+Try again in another spot if you hit a chocolate chip.

 Glaze

-• Mix together powdered sugar, vanilla, and teaspoon milk.
+• Mix together powdered sugar, vanilla, and milk.
 Spread glaze over warm scones and serve.

 Notes